Healthy Homemade Frappuccino

 Blend all ingredients until smooth.

 *Tips for freezing bananas!
 I buy bananas weekly.
 I always have some left turning brown at the end of the week which I then bake with or freeze.
 You want the banana skin to be brown or brown-spotted, but the actual banana itself should not be brown.
 Whole frozen bananas are difficult to work with.
-Simply cut your banana into slices around ½-1 inch thick, arrange them in a single layer on a piece of wax or parchment paper, and freeze them for 12-24 hours.
+Simply cut your banana into slices around 1 inch thick, arrange them in a single layer on a piece of wax or parchment paper, and freeze them for 12-24 hours.
 Once the banana slices are frozen, transfer them to a freezer bag or other container.
 Then it’s easy to add just what you need to a frozen drink or smoothie.
+(My husband also enjoys the frozen slices on his lactose-free ice cream.)